percona/pbm-docs/docs/reference/configuration-options.md

 *Type*: string <br>
 *Required*: YES

 Your access key to the storage bucket.
 This option can be omitted when you run Percona Backup for MongoDB using an EC2 instance profile.
-To learn more, refer to Automate access to S3 buckets for Percona Backup for MongoDB
+To learn more, refer to [Automate access to S3 buckets for Percona Backup for MongoDB](../manage/automate-s3-access.md)

 ### storage.s3.credentials.secret-access-key

 *Type*: string <br>
 *Required*: YES

 The key to sign your programmatic requests to the storage bucket.
 This option can be omitted when you run Percona Backup for MongoDB using an EC2 instance profile.
-To learn more, refer to Automate access to S3 buckets for Percona Backup for MongoDB
+To learn more, refer to [Automate access to S3 buckets for Percona Backup for MongoDB](../manage/automate-s3-access.md)

+### storage.s3.credentials.session-token

+*Type*: string <br>
+*Required*: NO

+The AWS session token used to validate the [temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html) for accessing the S3 storage.

 ### storage.s3.uploadPartSize